 - When the meeting is completed, summarize the decisions and the parking lot items and compliment the participants on a job well done.

-If you’d like some help training your leaders to be good facilitators and directors, contact the Zzeem team.
+like some help training your leaders to be good facilitators and directors, contact the Zzeem team.